How efficiency shapes market impact: Dependence on the metaorder size distribution

 \section{Dependence on the metaorder size distribution}

 We have so far left the metaorder size distribution $p_N$ unspecified.
-In this section we compute the impact for two examples.
-The first of these is the Pareto distribution,
+In this section we compute the impact for the Pareto distribution,

-which we argue is well-supported by empirical data\footnote{ The notation $f(x) \sim g(x)$ means that there exists a constant $C\ne 0$ such that in the limit $x \to \infty$, $f(x)/g(x) \to C$.
+which we argue is well-supported, at least as an approximation for large $N$, by empirical data\footnote{ The notation $f(x) \sim g(x)$ means that there exists a constant $C\ne 0$ such that in the limit $x \to \infty$, $f(x)/g(x) \to C$.
 We use it to indicate that this relationship is only valid in the limit of large metaorder size $N$.}.
-The second is the stretched exponential distribution, which is not supported by data, but provides a useful point of comparison.
+In Appendix B we consider the stretched exponential distribution, which is not supported by data, but provides a useful point of comparison.
+We also consider a lognormal distribution in Appendix B.